 We know that somehow R’s different.
 First, of course, he’s sharing cognitive thoughts.
 That alone sets him apart from every zombie we’ve ever met.
 Beyond that he also lives in an abandoned plane on a runway where he stores a collection of assorted remnants of his previous life including an interesting vinyl record collection.
 It’s clear that R would make Dylan Thomas proud in his insistence to not go gentle into that good night.

-In one of his many mindless forays he encounters Julie (Teresa Palmer), a human who’s out with other humans hunting for various resources to bring back to their secure compound.
+In one of his many brain-free forays he encounters Julie (Teresa Palmer), a human who’s out with other humans hunting for various resources to bring back to their secure compound.
 It’s love at first sight for R setting up one of the most unique Romeo and Juliet stories ever told.

 Their impossible relationship and the power it embodies is the focus of the rest of the film.
 The journey isn’t without its bumps.
 The tale demands that you not ask a lot of questions and just go along for the ride.
 The cute factor is high but it’s not enough to keep a few scenes from feeling a bit long.